 Our honours degree in Facilities Management has been restructured to keep pace with a changing and progressive industry, and to meet the consequent demands this places on the Facilities Manager in today’s environment.
 The course reflects the changing role from the more traditional building managerial duties to the broader spectrum of sustainable facilities management.
 The general aims of the course are to provide a broad and rigorous programme of study appropriate to the award of a first degree in Facilities Management.
 You will study alongside students on the construction management, quantity surveying and building surveying degrees, allowing you to share knowledge across programmes and the opportunity to transfer if you wish to.

 At Level One, you will concentrate on the development of learning skills and the acquisition of core knowledge to prepare you for the higher levels of the course.
 These skills are essential so that you are able to communicate effectively within the industry.
-You will be introduced to Computer Aided Design (CAD) in the first year, a skill that will be developed and used in subsequent years, along with AutoCAD and Microsoft Project.
+You will be introduced to Computer Aided Design (CAD), a skill that will be developed and usedthoughout the course, along with AutoCAD and Microsoft Project.